SamPro07/Devops-Project/README.md

   ![](Jenkins/Diagram-1.png)

-The Diagram above to describing the following:
+The Diagram above describes the following:

 * Developers Commit and push the code to a repository.
 * The Jenkins Server picks up on a webhook trigger.